joncampbell123/dosbox-x/README.md

 greatly appreciated:

   - Testing
-    - Features of DOSBox-X, such as its commands and graphical functions
+    - Features of DOSBox-X, such as its commands and functions
-    - The normal operation of DOS games and applications within DOSBox-X
+    - The normal operation of DOS games and applications
-    - Windows 1.0 to Windows ME (Windows 3.x/9x in particular) guest system support
+    - Windows 1.0/2.x/3.x & Windows 9x/ME guest system support
     - Software or hardware emulation accuracy, helped by for example demoscene software
     - Retro development
   - Bug fixes, patches, improvements, refinements